Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 - Types of acne — how to identify yours

-- Hormonal acne — the adult female epidemic
+- Hormonal acne — the adult female pattern

 - Acne scars & post-inflammatory hyperpigmentation